Skip to content

 3. AI and Data Processing

-We do not send your email address or password to OpenAI.
-We only send the minimum data needed to generate the requested insight or analysis.
+We do not send your email address, password, name, or account identifiers to OpenAI.
+We send only the minimum data required for the requested analysis.

 AI outputs may be:

-• Used transiently to generate short narrative explanations (e.g., AI-generated text for your insights)
+• Used transiently to generate short narrative explanations (e.g., AI-generated text displayed in certain tools or reports)

-We use OpenAI’s API under their terms and policies.
+OpenAI is contractually obligated to protect data processed through their API.
 As of this policy’s date, OpenAI states that data sent via the API is not used to train their models by default.
-However, their policies can change, so we recommend reviewing OpenAI’s current Privacy Policy and Terms of Use if you have concerns.
+OpenAI provides the same or equal protection for data we send as required by applicable privacy laws.
+We recommend reviewing OpenAI’s current Privacy Policy and Terms of Use for full details.

 4. Legal Basis for Processing (Where Applicable)